sanskaru/Reverse-Coding/problems/problem-1/problem_statement.md

 ### Problem Statement
 Analyze the given input-output sequences and decode the logic behind it.
-Write a code snippet that will generate the corresponding input output pattern.

 |**Input** |   **Output** |
 |:-:|---|